 Moderator: Janet Fenker

 The Photography Club seeks to promote the art of photography at AMHS.
 Although we have photographers of different abilities, we unite in the pursuit of improving our talent and of finding beauty in the world around us.
 We embrace the idea that the best camera is the one that you are carrying.
 Members are encouraged to take pictures on a regular basis and share them with others.

 Moderator: Mr. Steve Scott

 The purpose of the Monarch Squash and Racquetball Club is to provide an opportunity for Archbishop Mitty students to get exposed to unique racquet sports.
 This club focuses on recreational practices of the game, and does not play competitively like football, tennis, and soccer.
 However, students in this club will have the opportunity to participate in various local tournaments, in which they will play students from other high schools.
-Coached by US #1 Jonathan Perry at the Decathlon Club in Santa Clara, the Monarch Squash and Racquetball Team will offer two complementary taster sessions, in which students will have the opportunity to get a feel for the game
+The Monarch Squash and Racquetball Team will offer two complementary taster sessions at Santa Clara Bay Club, in which students will have the opportunity to get a feel for the game.

 Moderator: Ms. Katie Grace Benford

 The Red Cross is an organization that is founded on the premise of compassionate care for those in need.
 Through their disaster relief programs, support of military families, Health and Safety Services and Lifesaving blood drives, the Red Cross is one of the most successful organizations that helps aid those who are in need.
 The Red Cross has provided relief to people in over 70 different countries.
 This club aim to bring awareness to the situations that occur all over the world and lend a helping hand to those in need.

 Roller Hockey at AMHS is a club team sport, affiliated with the Student Activities Department (not the Athletic Department).
 The team participates in the Rollin’ Ice High School League during the Fall, Winter, and Spring seasons.